 In Zen, the meditation instructions you receive as a newcomer are the same you follow decades later.
 There are no secret techniques to be revealed after you’ve mastered breath counting.
 No late-night initiations when you are given the ultimate meditation practice.
 This may be good news or bad, but it’s good news if it can help us let go of thinking there’s got to be more to this than just sitting here facing a wall, sending the mind far and wide on an unnecessary search.
 Zazen is about finding a balance between effort and effortlessness, gently holding the mind in the present, while letting go into spacious awareness.
 You just have to sit down and experience this.

-These four wheels were good medicine for me at the time, helping bring ease towards the self, and attention where it was needed.
+These four wheels were good medicine for me at the time, helping bring ease toward the self and attention where it was needed.
 I offer them to reflect and pay attention to each breath in zazen.
 No two sittings are ever the same.
-It is not useful to think too much on these four wheels, or add more confusing instructions to zazen, but if these wheels resonate with you intuitively, perhaps the Great Vehicle will give you a ride.
+It is not useful to think too much on these four wheels or add more confusing instructions to zazen, but if these wheels resonate with you intuitively, perhaps the Great Vehicle will give you a ride.

 See you on the highway. : )